odo/purr/README.md

 # Purr: RPC library from Erlang-driven microcontrollers

-[!WIP NOTICE] This project is under decelopment and is not recemmended for production yet.
+[!Note] This project is under decelopment and is not recemmended for production yet.

 This library provides a way to do remote procedure call (RPC) between Erlang driven microcontrollers or computers.